-A retirement investor’s contributions to a traditional IRA are typically tax deductible.
+A retirement investor’s contributions to a traditional IRA are typically tax-deductible.
 Investors won’t pay taxes on earnings with a traditional IRA.
-When an investor reaches retirement age, they’ll pay taxes on withdrawals because they’re taxed like income.
+When investors reach retirement age, they’ll pay taxes on withdrawals because they’re taxed like income.
 It’s almost like paying yourself a salary in retirement and paying income taxes on those payments.

 A Sep IRA is a simplified employee pension IRA.
 These IRA accounts help small businesses or self-employed retirement investors make contributions to an IRA in the employee’s name.

-A Simple IRA is the closest IRA to a 401(k).
-This account, which is a savings incentive match plan for employees, can be set up by small businesses that don’t have any other retirement plans for employees.
-Like a 401(k), this IRA lets employees and employers make contributions, but with lower costs and fewer administration fees than a typical 401(k).
+A SIMPLE IRA plan (Savings Incentive Match PLan for Employees) is an account that most resembles a traditional 401K.
+This savings incentive match plan for employees can be set up by small businesses that don’t have any other retirement plans.
+Like a 401(k), this IRA lets employees and employers contribute, but with lower costs and fewer administration fees than a typical 401(k).

-Investors thinking about opening an online IRA may have to take a few simple steps to get ready for the process.
-Investors may want to think early about whether a Roth or a traditional IRA makes sense.
+Investors thinking about opening an online IRA may want to consider whether a Roth or a traditional IRA makes sense.

 Roth IRAs have some limitations that might preclude investors from getting one.

-Investors who make $203,000 a year filing taxes jointly or $137,000 a year filing single may not be eligible to open a Roth IRA.
-If an investor doesn’t meet these income thresholds, they’re probably ready to get started with a Roth IRA.
+Investors who make more than $206,000 in adjusted gross income a year filing taxes jointly or $139,000 a year filing single may not be eligible to open a Roth IRA.

-The steps are fairly straightforward.
-An investor will probably need the following information to start the process, most of which can be completed online.
-Vital information needed to open a Roth IRA includes: a driver’s license or ID, social security number, banking info like routing numbers to fund the account, name and address of employer, and beneficiary information.
+Vital information needed to open an IRA includes a driver’s license or ID, Social Security number, banking info like routing numbers to fund the account, name, and address of employer, and beneficiary information.
 After that, investors choose an asset mix and investment type that makes sense for their goals.

-The advantage of rolling over a retirement to another account is that investors don’t lose the tax-deferred status of those funds.
+The advantage of rolling over one retirement to another account is that investors don’t lose those funds’ tax-deferred status.
 If investors don’t roll over the funds, they do become taxable.

 There are three ways investors can rollover retirement funds into an IRA.

-If an investor is getting funds from an IRA, they can ask the financial institution that administers the old IRA to make the payment to the new IRA.
-The investor won’t pay taxes on this transfer.
+If an investor is getting funds from an IRA, they can ask the financial institution that administers the old IRA to send funds to the new IRA.
+The investor won’t pay taxes or a penalty on this transfer.

-Not necessarily.
-With a Roth IRA, there are situations where you can withdraw your contributions with no penalties or taxes.
-You can take out up to $10,000 from a traditional IRA—or in earnings from a Roth IRA—without penalties for expenses associated with buying your first home.
+It depends.
+With a Roth IRA, there are situations–like buying your first home, adoption costs, or paying for higher education–where you can withdraw your contributions with no penalties or taxes.
+For example, an investor can take out up to $10,000 from a traditional IRA—or in earnings from a Roth IRA—without penalties for expenses associated with buying a first home.